bcgov/smk-cli/docs/edit-layer.md

 ### Clause

-The Query Clause defines the actual queriable field.
+The Query Clause defines the actual query-able field.
 Clauses are attached to parameters.
 To add a new clause to your query, click once on the `Add New Clause` button.

 Select your Parameter, the related Attribute and specify the clause.